 End of Selling Notice

-3 days before the end date, we send out a wrap-up email reminding you to encourage sellers to keep selling, but to start preparing for turn in day.
-Our larger school-wide groups also receive a school fundraising guidebook that offers an ‘Order Form & Money Collection Notice’ template that they can use.
+Three days before the end date, we send a wrap-up email reminding you to encourage sellers to keep selling but to start preparing for the turn-in day.
+Our larger school-wide groups also receive a school fundraising guidebook that offers an 'Order Form & Money Collection Notice' template that they can use.

 The better you are about reminding your sellers about your end date, the quicker you'll have all of the money and order forms turned in.

 Order Received Notice

 Once we receive your order forms, we'll let you know.
 Attached to this email is our late order cover sheet.
 This allows you to send in any orders that didn't make it in the main order.
 The goal is to consolidate every order so everything can ship together.